bab3l/go-netbox/docs/VRF.md

 ### NewVRF

-`func NewVRF(id int32, url string, displayUrl string, display string, name string, created NullableTime, lastUpdated NullableTime, ) *VRF`
+`func NewVRF(id int32, url string, display string, name string, created NullableTime, lastUpdated NullableTime, ) *VRF`

 NewVRF instantiates a new VRF object
 This constructor will assign default values to properties that have it defined,